-Whether you’re an ultra-runner or you dabble in a weekly park run, the best compression socks for running could help you run better and recover faster.
+The best compression socks for running could help you run better and recover faster, whether you’re an ultra-runner or just someone who dabbles with weekly park runs.
 Studies have shown that slipping into the right pair of socks can help your muscles work harder for longer and repair faster after a run.
 So if you want those kind of marginal gains, here are the best pairs to put on your feet right now.

 Apart from helping your lower legs feel more oxygenated during your runs, compression socks for running can also hold your ankle in a firmer position, reducing the risk of ankle sprains.
 This doesn't mean you can just forget paying attention to your running technique, but a bit of extra protection never hurts.

 Incidentally, if you want something less compressing for your feet, we also have a guide to the best running socks, sport socks that provide less or no compression at all.
-Complete your running gear by getting the best running shoes, best headphones for running and best running watch too.
+Complete your running gear by getting the best running shoes (or the best women's running shoes, specifically), the best headphones for running and best running watch too.
 Or just have a gander.
 Up to you.

 How to buy the best compression socks for running and sports